 Oil and Gas

-The development of duplex stainless steels with PRE numbers above 40 has made it possible to manufacture components such as pumps, piping and manifolds that require high resistance to pitting and crevice corrosion, which are crucial in the oil and gas industry.
+The development of duplex stainless steels with PRE numbers above 40 has made it possible to manufacture components such as pumps, piping and manifolds that require high resistance to pitting and crevice corrosion, which is crucial in the oil and gas industry.

 Duplex stainless steels are used in the construction of load-bearing members that also require corrosion resistance.
 Typical applications include the construction of bridges over seawater or structures that are in close proximity to the sea.